dougj0220/java-digital-marketplace-example/README.md

     The consumer now owns this token and is the only identity that is allowed to spend it.

- 1. View the ledger for the token:
+ 1. View the ledger for the token (_use the same token identifier from your list as above_):

         Enter command: retrieve-ledger -ledger ZN0Z1DTZMZK9HZP6K89X4SP5RC603SD0
         INFO Retrieving the ledger...